Vietnam.vn - Nền tảng quảng bá Việt Nam

 Professor Michele Acuto asserts that global health experts do not ignore the role of city diplomacy.

 In 1987, the World Health Organization (WHO) initiated the European Healthy Cities Network (HCN), which laid the foundation for similar networks to be established globally in the 1990s.
-In 2014, the HCN officially put city diplomacy on the agenda.
-Then, in 2017, WHO continued to implement the Partnership for healthy cities with funding from Bloomberg Philanthropies, focusing on non-communicable diseases (NCDs) and applying the C40 Cities model.
+By 2014, HCN officially put city diplomacy on the agenda.
+Then, in 2017, WHO continued to implement the Partnership for Healthy Cities with funding from Bloomberg Philanthropies, focusing on non-communicable diseases (NCDs) and applying the C40 Cities model.

-These initiatives have demonstrated the value of city diplomacy in addressing urban health issues, Acuto said.
+Mr. Acuto pointed out that these initiatives have demonstrated the value of city diplomacy in addressing urban health issues.
 The network effects of the Partnership for Healthy Cities have led to the implementation of 30 new public health policies, saving thousands of lives and impacting more than 320 million residents in 74 member cities.
 The program has also led to significant improvements in non-communicable disease control in cities as diverse as Cape Town (South Africa), Santo Domingo (Dominican Republic) and Vancouver (Canada).

 The global health landscape is ripe for city diplomacy.